Panagia in Greece, August 15 Meaning, Traditions, Best Places to Experience It

 Why You Should Experience It

-Panagia is not just a date on the calendar.
-It is a living expression of Greece’s soul: faith, hospitality, and the joy of being together.
+Panagia is a living expression of Greece’s soul: faith, hospitality, and the joy of being together.
 From standing in a candlelit church in Tinos to dancing under fireworks in Paros or sharing a plate of meze in a village square, you will see Greece at its most heartfelt and connected.

 If your travels bring you here in August, make space for Dekapentavgoustos in your plans.
 The memories will be as vivid as the Aegean summer sky.